Elevation: 11,857 ft

 Southwest Face, Class 3 by Brett Sergenian

-At the end of the road, I decided to head uphill to the cliff bands and then sidehill my way onto the Southwest Slopes.
+At the end of the road, I decided to head uphill to the cliff bands and then sidehill my way onto the southwest slopes.
 I soon realized that I probably should have attempted Mount Corruption a couple of weeks earlier as there was barely any snow.
 Most of the first 3,000 vertical feet was on loose scree as most of the snow was gone.
 After having enough of the scree, I decided to climb the cliff bands.
 Luckily, the cliff bands were not terribly steep, so it was doable with only using my right hand for support.
 To the left was more scree which I planned to take on the descent.
-After 4 long hours, I finally reached the summit after slowly navigating the cliff bands.
+After four long hours, I finally reached the summit after slowly navigating the cliff bands.
 It was slow going on the way down, as I could not swiftly head downhill on the scree and through a few cliff bands.

-Finally, a few photos of this beautiful peak.
+Finally, a few photos of this beautiful peak

 Additional Resources